-In partnering with the V&A Museum, The Franklin has created an afternoon tea to delight the senses.
-It takes a slightly different route to deliciousness, however, by imagining what the modern-day woman would want after a hallucinogenic trip through Wonderland.
+In partnering with the V&A Museum, The Franklin created an afternoon tea to delight the senses.
+It takes quite the journey, imagining what Alice would want after a hallucinogenic trip through Wonderland.
 They’ve landed on a course of delectable sandwiches, such as a crab bun with soy mayo, avocado, cucumber, and lime, and beetroot pita, with burrata and bresaola.
 I’m into it.

 The Alice afternoon tea continues with a ‘Brownie Hat’, filled with pecan sablé, kataifi pastry, brownie sponge and soft pecan cream, and carrot caramel cupcake filled with orange sablé, caramel mousse and meringue, and topped with a white rabbit and a caterpillar.
 Forget snacking when you emerge from Wonderland, I could eat this lot any day of the week and be perfectly content.

 Scones and red velvet cake round off the sweet treats, and Camellia’s Tea House have provided the tea selection, which includes blends they’ve developed especially for the hotel.
-You can treat yourself to the champagne afternoon tea, if you’d prefer an altogether bubblier affair.
-The afternoon tea is available from today (June 9), and costs £45 per person – however, if you opt for the £55 package, you’ll also get a pre-reserved ticket to the V&A exhibition, which is well worth the extra tenner.
-(You book reserve either option here.)
+Previously, guests could choose a package which guaranteed a spot at the marvellous exhibition but, since it’s now left the V&A, that would be a tad tricky.
+Still, we’re glad the option for the afternoon tea lives on.
+You can treat yourself to the champagne afternoon tea, if you’d prefer an altogether bubblier affair at £65.
+The afternoon tea is available now for £50 per person and you can book your spot here.
 Off to Wonderland we go!

 Also published on Medium.